 3) Children’s Place

-Children’s Place has a wonderful, wonderful website to utilize for getting clothes super cheap.
-They run a lot of sales, where they offer huge discounts on already clearanced items, free shipping for any purchase amount, the whole 9 yards.
+Children’s Place has a wonderful, wonderful website to utilize for getting kids clothes online super cheap.
+They run a lot of kids clothing sales, where they offer huge discounts on already clearanced items, free shipping for any purchase amount, the whole 9 yards.
 I love to buy from them on such sales because I know that I can get that same amount for the items after the kids are done with them.
 Mostly for my daughter.
 I’ve scored mittens and headbands for $1, those were my favorite scores, but even pants and shoes for a couple bucks.

 Be responsible and generous with your finds.
 I usually like to help others if they need a certain item in a pinch from our church.
 It has become somewhat of a ‘store house’ for others and a blessing used by God in which I can give to others and bless their lives as God blesses ours.